Jean de Ligne: Life and career

-Jean was the son of Louis de Ligne, Baron of Barbançon from the House of Ligne and Marie of Glymes, Lady of Zevenbergen (1503–1566), daughter of Cornelis of Glymes.
+Jean was the son of Louis de Ligne, Baron of Barbançon, and his wife Marie of Glymes, Lady of Zevenbergen (1503–1566), daughter of Cornelis of Glymes.

-Jean belonged to a close circle around Charles V and was made a knight in the Order of the Golden Fleece in 1546.
-In 1549 he became stadtholder of the northern provinces of Friesland, Groningen, Drenthe and Overijssel.
-By his marriage to Marguerite de la Marck-Arenberg, sister of Robert III von der Marck-Arenberg who died without children, he became the founder of the third House of Arenberg.
+Jean belonged to a close circle around Charles V. In 1546, he was made a knight of the Order of the Golden Fleece.
+He subsequently became the stadtholder of the northern provinces of Friesland, Groningen, Drenthe and Overijssel.
+By his marriage to Margaret de La Marck-Arenberg, sister of Robert III de La Marck-Arenberg, who died without children, Jean became the founder of the third House of Arenberg.

-Jean participated in the campaign in France and distinguished himself in the Battle of St. Quentin (1557) where he, together with Henry V, Duke of Brunswick-Lüneburg, led the left wing of the infantry in the final attack against the French.
+Jean participated in the campaign in France and distinguished himself in the Battle of St. Quentin (1557), where he – together with Henry V, Duke of Brunswick-Lüneburg – led the left wing of the infantry in the final attack against the French.

-At the start of the rebellion he distanced himself of his good friend William the Silent, Lamoral, Count of Egmont and Philip de Montmorency, Count of Hoorn, and remained loyal to the King Philip II of Spain.
+At the start of the rebellion, he distanced himself from his good friend William the Silent, Lamoral, Count of Egmont, and Philip de Montmorency, Count of Hoorn, and he remained loyal to King Philip II of Spain.

-He was unable to stop the spread of Protestantism in his northern provinces, but succeeded in 1567 to keep them loyal to the crown without bloodshed.

-Back south, he joined the army under the Duke of Alva, but objected against the arrests of Egmont and Hoorn.
+He was unable to stop the spread of Protestantism in his northern provinces, but he succeeded in 1567 to keep them loyal to the Crown without bloodshed.
+Back south, he joined the army under the Duke of Alva, but he objected to the arrests of Egmont and Hoorn.
 When Louis and Adolf of Nassau (brothers of William I of Orange) invaded Groningen, he was sent back by Alva to repulse this army.

 Jean was killed in the Battle of Heiligerlee on 23 May 1568.
 Cardinal Granvelle described his death as a great loss for the Catholic faith and the king.

-Arenberg was buried in the Saint Catherine Church in Zevenbergen, and his remains were moved in 1614 to the family vault in Enghien.
+Jean was buried in Saint Catherine Church in Zevenbergen, but his remains were moved in 1614 to the family vault in Enghien.

 Marriage and issue

-Jean and Marguerite de la Marck-Arenberg had:
+In 1547, Jean married Margaret de La Marck-Arenberg, and their children included the following: